tomeshnet/prototype-cjdns-pi/docs/MODULES.md

             - "/etc/prometheus.json"
 ```

-Then create a /etc/prometheus.json file
+Then create a `/etc/prometheus.json` file:

 ```
 [